hrautila/gomas/README.md

 - Higher level algorithms with libFLAME like implementation
 - Unblocked and blocked versions
 - Need to support parallelization
+- More Go/C like call interface

 At the moment there is no threading support for parallel execution of operations.
 This is WORK IN PROGRESS.
 Consider this as beta level code, at best.

 ### Some numbers

-Performance of single threaded matrix-matrix multiplication (GEMM)
+Performance of single threaded matrix-matrix multiplication (GEMM).
+Theoretical maximum performance of Ivy Bridge CPU is 8 double precision floating point operations per cpu cycle (4 addition, 4 multiplication).
+With peak performance 16.9034 Gflops and 2.4 GHz clock rate we get 7.04 operations/cycle, ~ 88% of theoretical maximum.

     CPU: Intel(R) Core(TM) i7-3630QM CPU @ 2.40GHz